-When people name the members of their family, they often include Fluffy, Champ and Lucky.
-And why shouldn’t they?
+Members of their family are sometimes named Fluffy, Champ and Lucky.
 Pets are an important part of our lives, bringing comfort, cheer and unconditional love.
 When military families move, our pets can help us feel at home in the new, unfamiliar surroundings.
-But a move can be stressful for pets, too.
+But a move can be stressful for pets.
 To put them—and you—at ease, it pays to do some research and plan ahead.
-Here are a few ideas to get you started.

 Preparing to move with your pet

 As a military pet owner, there are a few things you can do in anticipation of an eventual move with your pet that will make the transition easier for both of you.
 Here are a few ideas to get you started: